 This proposal would have a fiscal impact on DEQ to the extent that resources are necessary to implement the new PM 2.5 NAAQS.
 DEQ’s current budget includes resources to implement the NAAQS monitoring program as well as conduct planning, technical analysis and monitoring, rulemaking, and community outreach activities as needed if compliance problems with federal NAAQS are discovered in the future.
 States are routinely required to incorporate federal revisions to the NAAQS into their rules and subsequently revise their State Implementation Plans to address related infrastructure elements.
 The CAA requires EPA to revise the NAAQS for a criteria pollutant when new information is available to suggest a more protective standard is necessary to protect public health and welfare.

-New and modified sources in Oregon may have a fiscal or economic if controls are needed to meet the more stringent standard.
-If such control are needed DEQ will do an analysis of the fiscal and economic impacts at that time.
+There may be a fiscal impact on new and modified sources in Oregon if controls are needed to meet the more stringent standard.
+If such controls are needed DEQ will do an analysis of the fiscal and economic impacts at that time.

 Statement of Cost of Compliance